 I want you to consider this in another light.
 The ability to work and make money is a gift!
 God is our business partner, and He is giving us the opportunity to experience this success.
 If your sister gave you a present, you wouldn't hide it or be ashamed.
 The same goes for what you do in your business.
 Be proud and thankful for your efforts and results.

-#5: You think everyone will celebrate you
+#5: You think everyone will celebrate you.

 I know the feeling of finally having the confidence to relay your success to friends and family proudly and their response to just be…lackluster.
 It's disappointing but no reason to feel any less pride in what you've done.
 Release your expectations of getting accolades and pats on the back.
 You don't need that to keep moving forward.

-#6: You feel busy all the time
+#6: You feel busy all the time.

 Except you're not getting a whole lot done.
 Maybe you feel like a chicken with their head cut off.
 You're moving at top speed but don't have much to show for it.
 Well, It's because you're moving.
 But you're not doing the things that help you to grow.

 You get lost in the Instagram vortex because you're doing “research”.
-If you've been scrolling for hours and haven't reached out to influencers or working with marketplaces, then you're a consumer and not a producer.
+If you've been scrolling for hours and haven't reached out to influencers or worked with marketplaces, then you're a consumer and not a producer.
 Be the producer.

-#7: You got your very first one star review
+#7: You got your very first one-star review.

 The day has come, and boy does it hurt.
 You have put so much blood, sweat, and tears into your business!
 How could someone be so mean?
 This one is hard as your emotions are at an all-time high.
 Quitting feels like the best out in these moments.